Unknown Memory

-Unknown Memory is the debut studio album by Swedish rapper Yung Lean, released by Sky Team on September 23, 2014.
-The album garnered generally favourable reviews, with many critics honouring its production and for being a more serious piece of work compared to his debut mixtape.
+Unknown Memory is the debut studio album by Swedish rapper Yung Lean, released by Sky Team on 23 September 2014.
+The album garnered generally favourable reviews, with many critics honouring its production and for being a more serious piece of work compared to his debut mixtape, Unknown Death 2002.

 Composition

 Unknown Memory's official press release describes the record as "a hybrid of modern experimental music", with the feeling of "Laser sword melancholia" and arrangements of "ominous synth clouds hovering over clinical beats."
 A review described Lean's vocals as "somehow distinctly European; less midnight in Vegas more dawn over Berghain, the robotic voice oddly reminiscent of Kraftwerk."

 Lyrically, the album deals with "introspection, feelings of alienation, ennui, boredom, all with that vague, dull ache", and "conjures with tropes and social signifiers" common in modern hip-hop to make a feeling instead of an actual narrative, making it up to the listener to come up with their own narrative.